Tax Saving Strategy – Pension Income Splitting

 Who is eligible for pension income splitting?

-Pension income splitting is helpful to taxpayers on a pension.
+Pension Income Splitting is helpful to taxpayers on a pension.

 Suppose an individual does not have a registered pension plan.
-In that case, they can take advantage of this tax strategy if they convert their (RRSPs) Registered Retirement Savings Plans or their deferred profit-sharing plans to income through a life annuity or a Registered Retirement Income Fund (RRIF).
+In that case, they can take advantage of this tax strategy if they convert their (RRSPs) Registered Retirement Savings Plans or deferred profit-sharing plans to income through a life annuity or a Registered Retirement Income Fund (RRIF).
 However, this income doesn’t qualify for splitting until after age 65.

 Many taxpayers can control the timing and degree of their tax payable in retirement because of their different potential income sources.
 You can only spend your after-tax income, so the tax you pay will ultimately impact your retirement lifestyle and the size of your estate for your beneficiaries.

 A.M.I.
-CPA Professional Corporation is a full-service accounting practice based in Oakville, Ontario, offering a broad range of accounting services to meet the needs of businesses, entrepreneurs, and individuals in Oakville, Burlington, and the surrounding areas.
+CPA Professional Corporation is a full-service accounting firm based in Oakville, Ontario, offering a broad range of accounting services to meet the needs of businesses, entrepreneurs, and individuals in Oakville, Burlington, and the surrounding areas.